 The simulation framework is based on Kell et al. (2002) and Kell and Bromley (2004) but incorporates economic considerations.
 Simulations were run in a "Monte Carlo" set up to measure noise in the system and evaluate the variability in the final outcomes.
-Three management scenarios were investigated, all based on single species assessments of the operating model outputs, but varying the management decision and fleet behaviour:
+The simulation model consists of two parts: an operating model (the "true" population) and a management procedure (the perceived population and decision making component).